Inside: Hate to clean? Here are the best house cleaning tools to make cleaning your home a breeze. They’re cheap and easy to use.

 I have a stack of washcloths that I keep in my kitchen.
 I use them in lieu of paper towels for most messes.
 (The exceptions are dog messes and when I use bleach.
 Those are pretty much the only times I’ll use paper towels.)

 Kid knocks over a cup of juice?
 Wipe it up with a washcloth.
 You splattered spaghetti sauce on your kitchen cabinets?
-Wipe it up with a washcloth and diluted vinegar.
+Wipe it up with a washcloth and diluted vinegar.👉 Overwhelmed by a messy house and don’t know where to start?
+Grab this free decluttering checklist and learn the one thing that’s keeping you from decluttering your home.

 #7: Washable Spray Mop